james-see/python-examples/README.md

 ```

 ## Google Mask Example
-This example does three things, 1. sets your search term, 2 . set your number of mask search terms, and 3. selects a random user agent for each search query.
+This example used to do three things, 1. sets your search term, 2 . set your number of mask search terms, and 3. selects a random user agent for each search query.
+Google killed their API for this, so byebye.

 #### Run the Example:
 ```